 - Measuring tape

-After gathering your supplies and tools you can start building your Easter bunny decoration.
+After gathering your supplies and tools, you can start building your Easter bunny decoration.

-First, you have to deconstruct some pallets you can see how we did that here.
+First, you have to deconstruct some pallets.
+You can see how we did that here.

 Reclaimed wood pallets

-Assembling the bunny is especially easy if you set up a table since you need a flat surface to layout the pallet wood.
+Assembling the bunny is especially easy if you set up a table since you need a flat surface to lay out the pallet wood.
 I used boards placed over a sawhorse as my work surface.
-I made a video about how to make the easy pallet bunny you can see it here.

 Reclaimed pallet wood

-Using the bunny pattern/template to determine where to place the smaller and larger pieces with attention to the bunny pattern placement.
+I am using the bunny pattern/template to determine where to place the smaller and larger pieces with attention to the bunny pattern placement.

 Tracing the bunny pattern on the wood

-Once I traced the bunny pattern on the wrong side of the pallet wood I used applied wood glue between the boards.
+Once I traced the bunny pattern on the wrong side of the pallet wood, I used applied wood glue between the boards.

 Gluing the boards together